connorskees/connorskees.github.io/content/blog/python-leetcode.md

     prefix_sum.append(prefix_sum[-1] + num)
 ```

-I think both work fine, and I may lean towards the latter during an interview.
+I think both work fine, and I may lean towards the latter during an interview, but the former during a leetcode contest.

 ## Misc Tips